-Camden UNISON is part of Britain’s largest public sector union, which has 1.3 million members.
+Camden UNISON is a branch of UNISON, one of Britain’s main trade unions, which has more than a million members.

-Camden UNISON is the largest trade union branch in the borough with more than 3,000 members.
+Camden UNISON is the largest trade union branch in the borough with about 3,000 members.
 Most of those still work directly for Camden Council, but there are many others employed on private contracts or in voluntary sector organisations.

 To see our local activity, have a look around this website.
 You can see some of our success stories here.

-Camden UNISON is just part of Britain’s biggest public sector union and the second largest across the nation as a whole.
-UNISON has more than 1.3 million members across its seven service groups, with the single biggest concentration in local government along with hundreds of thousands working in the NHS, further and higher education, and privatised utilities.
-The union is itself is also a major employer with a workforce of 1,200.
-Of those 1,200, nearly a third work at the national headquarters, located in Camden.
+UNISON has members across a range of service groups, with the single biggest concentration in local government along with hundreds of thousands working in the NHS, further and higher education, and privatised utilities.
+The union’s head office is on Euston Road, here in Camden.

-The national union has existed since 1993 as a result of the merger between the local government union, NALGO, healthworkers’ union, COHSE, and NUPE, which had members in both local councils and the NHS.
-Constitutionally, the union’s most important decision-making body is the annual national delegate conference, which takes place in the third week of June.
-Some 3,000 delegates from local branches, regions and the union’s various service groups spend four days debating and voting on UNISON’s policies across a wide range of issues.
+UNISON has existed since 1993 as a result of the merger between the local government union, NALGO, healthworkers’ union, COHSE, and NUPE, which had members in both local councils and the NHS.